AlibabaCloudDocs/ess/intl.en-US/User Guide/Realize Auto Scaling/Execute scaling rules.md

 If you must temporarily scale the resources of an ECS instance, you can manually execute a scaling rule.

-**Note:** When no in-progress scaling activity exists in a scaling group, scaling activities that are triggered by manually executed scaling rules can be immediately run without following the specified [Cool-down time](reseller.en-US/User Guide/Usage notes/Cool-down time.md#).
+**Note:** When no in-progress scaling activity exists in a scaling group, scaling activities that are triggered by manually executed scaling rules can be immediately run without following the specified [cool-down time](reseller.en-US/User Guide/Usage notes/Cool-down time.md#).

 1. On the Scaling Rules page, click**Execute** in the **Actions**column.
 2. In the Run Scaling Rule dialog box, click **Confirm**.